tareqalhammoodi/SE226-Lab/Lab1/README.md

-Lab 1: Understanding basic input/output operations; the use of variables and arithmetic operators.
+### Lab 1: Understanding basic input/output operations; the use of variables and arithmetic operators.
+### Instructions:

 1. Create a Python project in which you have the following file: myFirstLabScript.py.
 This file will be your first Python script (also called a Python program or Python source code) that asks the user’s name, and then greets the user.
 After that, the program will ask the user to enter his/her student id.
 Lastly, it will print the id also.

+SAMPLE OUTPUT:
 ```
-'SAMPLE OUTPUT (bold parts are entered by user):
-What is your name?
+'What is your name?
 Ege
 Hello Ege.
 What is your Student ID?
 20190120023